Scoring Hub

 Organizations

 National Federation of State High School Associations.
-Publishes the NFHS Spirit Rules Book governing all US high school cheer.
+Publishes the NFHS Spirit Rules Book governing US high school cheer.
 Partners with USA Cheer.
 Each state adds its own rules supplement on top of NFHS.

 OCS